mdb1/mdb1.github.io/_posts/2025-03-14-ai-agents-thoughts.markdown

 # My experiments

-I've been using WindSurf Pro for the past couple of weeks, and my feelings on it vary from task to task.
+I've been using Windsurf Pro for the past couple of weeks, and my feelings on it vary from task to task.

 - ✅ It `shines` when you are working on a technology that you don't fully grasp, and you need help to understand it (more on this later).
 - ✅ It `shines` when you need to perform some mechanical work (like formatting code, refactoring, creating multiple files, adding tests, etc).